chenaciousD/website/content/projects/Creator/index.md

 {{< figure src="Creator-2.jpg" title="The Machine photographed by Aubrie Pick" >}}

 ### The Outcome
-frog designed the core experience of the MVP mobile app that is currently being used by Creator’s own burger concierge staff within the restaurant.
+frog designed the core experience of the MVP mobile app that was used by Creator’s own burger concierge staff within the restaurant.
 Every element of the app - from the navigation to the persistent smart cart - was designed to maximize user delight and deliver business goals.

 {{< figure src="Creator-1.jpg" title="Mobile burger customization and ordering experience" >}}